Connor MacLeod: Highlander III: The Sorcerer (1994)

 This film, also called Highlander: The Final Dimension, acts as an alternate sequel to the original movie and erases the canon of Highlander II by confirming Connor was born in 16th century Scotland.
 The movie says Brenda Wyatt died in a car crash in 1987 after being married to Connor for two years, resulting in a new timeline that ignores the events of the second film (Highlander II depicted Brenda dying in 1995 from solar radiation poisoning).

 The film begins by revealing that after the death of his first wife Heather in the late 16th century, Connor travels to Japan to meet the immortal sorcerer Nakano, a master of illusion and old acquaintance of Ramírez.
 In a cave in Mount Niri, Nakano teaches Connor how to fight with Ramírez's katana.
 The evil immortal Kane and two immortal soldiers arrive and kill Nakano, but the sorcerer casts a spell as his Quickening is released.
 As MacLeod escapes, the cave is destroyed and buried, and Kane and his two soldiers are frozen by the magic, effectively removing them from the Game and preventing them from joining the Gathering in 1985.
 Further flashback scenes reveal MacLeod falling in love with Sarah Barrington in 18th century France, but she marries someone else and has children with them after she mistakenly believes Connor died during the French Revolution.

 In 1994, the cave of Nakano is discovered by archaeologist Dr. Alexandra Johnson (who looks like Sarah Barrington).
 The cave being disturbed awakens Kane and his henchmen.
 Kane, now possessing Nakano's sorcery, immediately kills one of his men to gain power while sending the other to track down MacLeod.
-In Marrakech, Morocco, Connor is raising his adopted son John in peace when he senses a release of the Quickening and realizes the Game is not over.
+In Marrakesh, Morocco, Connor is raising his adopted son John in peace when he senses a release of the Quickening and realizes the Game is not over.
 His suspicions are confirmed when he meets and kills Kane's other soldier.
 Investigating Nakano, Alex finds Connor and realizes he is immortal.
 After his katana is destroyed in battle, Connor uses refined steel from Nakano's cave to forge a new katana.
 Kane later kidnaps John to draw out Connor.
 The Highlander duels Kane and kills him, gaining his power and finally ending the Game.
 He then leaves to start a new life with John and Alex.